-The Headquarters Trail near Laramie, Wyoming was first blazed in 1868 by William Lovett, and today, this 3.6-mile moderately difficult trail is used by hikers, horseback riders, and trail runners.
+The Headquarters Trail in the Sherman Mountain Range near Laramie, Wyoming was first blazed in 1868 by William Lovett, and today, this 3.6-mile moderately difficult trail is used by hikers, horseback riders, and trail runners.
 You'll also see plenty of people who bring their dogs along on the path, but pets are meant to be kept on a leash.

 To begin your hike, you can park at the Summit Trailhead in Medicine Bow National Forest for $5.
 If you'd like to park for free, there's a rest area located 0.2 miles before the trailhead where you can park without charge.
 Regardless of where you begin your hike, you and your dog are in for a great time!